Covid 19 Coronavirus: Jacinda Ardern live on lockdown - We won't see impact from what we're doing 'for about 12 days'

-Prime Minister Jacinda Ardern has this evening gone live to answer New Zealanders' questions amid the Covid-19 lockdown.
+Prime Minister Jacinda Ardern has this evening gone live to answer New Zealanders' questions about the Covid-19 lockdown.

-She spoke during a Facebook livestream about 6pm about the numbers of New Zealanders infected with the virus.
+It was today announced 83 new cases of Covid-19 had been confirmed in New Zealand, bringing the country's total number of cases to 451.

-Earlier today, it was announced there were 83 new cases of Covid-19 confirmed in New Zealand, bringing the country's total number of cases to 451.
+Ardern spoke during a Facebook livestream at 6pm about the numbers of New Zealanders infected with the virus.

-"The reason we were really upfront about four weeks was to get through the cycle of this virus," Ardern said.
+"The reason we were really upfront about four weeks was because we need to get through the cycle of this virus," Ardern said.

 "We are probably only now just seeing some of the effects of the changes we made to our border control."